How to Organize Your Home (One Simple Rule for Everything

 Remember, these are to store things you use, not to stuff them with unwanted junk!

-Your bedroom is not a place to store old boxes, workout equipment, or other thing you aren’t sure what to do with.
+Your bedroom is not a place to store old boxes, workout equipment, or other things you aren’t sure what to do with.
 The guiding principle here is simple: keep what you need at hand, and the rest out of sight.

-Here, ‘point of use’ storage means arranging your clothes based on how frequently you wear them.
+Your Clothing: Here, ‘point of use’ storage means arranging your clothes based on how frequently you wear them.
 The things you wear often should be front and center.
 Store seasonal items, like heavy coats or swimwear on higher shelves or at the back of the closet.

-Also, don’t underestimate the power of good hangers and shelf dividers.
-They can keep your clothes in good shape and make them easy to find.
 Remember, a well-organized closet doesn’t just save you time in the morning.
 It can also bring a sense of calm and order to your start and end of each day.
 You have to look at your closet a lot.
 Don’t make it stressful.

-A cluttered nightstand can be a silent disruptor of good sleep.
-Keep your nightstand simple and functional.
-Store only what you need for your bedtime routine – a book, a lamp, maybe some hand cream or lip balm.
+Your Nightstand: Store only what you need for your bedtime routine – a book, a lamp, maybe some hand cream or lip balm.
 If your nightstand has drawers, use them wisely.
 The top drawer is prime real estate for items you might need in the middle of the night, like earplugs or a sleep mask.

 A word about electronics: keeping your phone right next to you is tempting.
 Consider a charging station elsewhere in your house to cut distractions.